Kura Missile Test Range

 Kura Missile Test Range (Ракетный полигон Кура́), originally known as Kama, is a Russian intercontinental ballistic missile impact area located in northern Kamchatka Krai in the Russian Far East.
 It is the destination for ballistic missiles which are test fired from other centers, and was chosen due to its remoteness and distance.
 It is 130 km northeast of the settlement of Klyuchi and the military townlet is called Klyuchi-1, after the nearest settlement.

 History

 The range was developed beginning in 1955 and was operational in 1957.
 The first impact occurred on 21 August 1957, and was followed by 136 impacts through 1964.

-Although the range is a test site for intercontinental ballistic missiles, which are controlled by the Russian Strategic Rocket Forces, the range is administratively under Plesetsk Cosmodrome, and consequently is part of the Russian Aerospace Defence Forces.
+Although the range is a test site for intercontinental ballistic missiles, which are controlled by the Russian Strategic Rocket Forces, the range is administratively under Plesetsk Cosmodrome, and consequently is part of the Russian Space Forces.

+Kura Missile Testing Range remains active in 2024.
+An ICBM was launched there on 25 Oct 2023, after the Russian Parliament withdrew from the 1996 Nuclear Test Ban treaty in response to the failure by the USA to ratify the Treaty for 28 years.